 The story begins in the early 1800s… when Warren Wheelock's great-great-great-grandfather, Jerry Wheelock, joined the Daniel Day Mill.
 Located in Uxbridge, Massachusetts, this mill was one of the first in the fledgling United States to produce woolen cloth.
 He began an enterprise that would grow and change, enduring over six generations.

-In 1968, the Wheelock family formed a new hand knitting subsidiary.
-The family name STANLEY was combined with the first syllables of two selling agents, BER from Berglass, RO from Rosenberg, and CO for company, resulting in BERROCO.
+In 1968, the Wheelock family formed a new handknitting subsidiary.
+The family name STANLEY was combined with the first syllables from the last names of two sales agents - BER from Berglass and RO from Rosenberg - and CO for company, resulting in BERROCO.
 With that, the company (not the man) Stanley Berroco was born.

-Now operating on the site of the old Lonsdale Cotton Mill (1904) in North Smithfield, Rhode Island, Berroco, Inc. continues the family tradition, providing quality textiles by continually adapting to the changing needs of the times.
+Now operating on the site of the old Lonsdale Cotton Mill (1904) in North Smithfield, Rhode Island, Berroco continues the family tradition, providing quality textiles by continually adapting to the changing needs of the times.